The Regional Activities Committee provides a wide range of services to members throughout the West Midlands.

 RTPI West Midlands Hon.
 Treasurer, Tetra Tech

-Mark is a chartered Town Planner with over twenty two years' experience working in the public sector and advising clients in the private sector primarily in respect of minerals and waste development together with energy generation.
-He is a Planning Director at the Birmingham Office of WYG and is responsible for providing planning advice on development projects including minerals and waste development, retail, housing, regeneration, planning applications, appeals and environmental impact assessments.
+Mark is a chartered Town Planner with over thirty years' experience working in the public sector and advising clients in the private sector.
+Mark is a Planning Director at the Birmingham Office of Tetra Tech and is responsible for providing planning advice on development projects including minerals and waste, energy generation, housing, regeneration, planning appeals and environmental impact assessments.
 Mark has been a member of the West Midlands Regional Activities Committee since 2002 and was Chair of RTPI West Midlands in 2011.
-Mark was the Honorary Treasurer of RTPI West Midlands, a role he undertook from 2014-2019.
+Mark is the Honorary Treasurer of RTPI West Midlands, a role he also undertook between 2014-2019.
 Mark was previously Chair of West Midlands Planning Aid and a member of the RTPI Young Planners Panel.

 Claudia Carter, MA(Hons) MSc MEd FHEA MRTPI